The World Is Gathering To Save Us From Climate Change. It’s Not Going Well.

 But it does not bode well that the conference is starting with minimal fanfare, deep in Poland’s coal country and sponsored by coal companies, at a time when climate change is not a priority on the global stage.
 That the attendees' main goal is to finish the rules for putting the Paris agreement in motion — and there’s uncertainty this will happen — is also concerning for those want to see new, bold climate commitments.

 The runup to the conference has been inauspicious.
 In response to a sweeping government report on climate change, President Donald Trump said, “I don’t believe it.”
-The administration also affirmed its intention to pull out of the climate talks “as soon as it is eligible to do so,” according to a State Department statement emailed to BuzzFeed News, and is sending a team to Poland in a bid to protect US interests.
+The administration also affirmed its intention to pull out of the climate talks “as soon as it is eligible to do so,” according to a State Department statement emailed to BuzzFeed News.
+The administration sent a team to Poland in a bid to protect US interests.

-What’s more, after climate skeptic Jair Bolsonara was recently elected president in Brazil, the country this week announced it wouldn’t host next year’s annual climate talks.
+What’s more, after climate skeptic Jair Bolsonaro was elected president in Brazil, the country this week announced it wouldn’t host next year’s annual climate talks.
 (Costa Rica has since volunteered to host.)
-And at the high-profile meeting directly before this one, the G20 summit in Buenos Aires, Argentina, climate was given little attention despite its direct link to food security, one of the meeting’s stated priorities.
+And at the high-profile meeting directly before this one, the G20 summit in Buenos Aires, the climate was given little attention despite its direct link to food security, one of the meeting’s stated priorities.

-In the declaration that all 20 countries agreed to sign onto, 19 countries recommitted to the goals of the Paris Agreement.
+In the declaration that all 20 countries agreed to sign, 19 countries recommitted to the goals of the Paris agreement.
 But the US, in a separate paragraph, noted President Trump’s decision to withdraw from the pact, and the country’s “strong commitment to economic growth and energy access and security, utilizing all energy sources and technologies, while protecting the environment.”

-And although an earlier version of the document, seen by BuzzFeed News, included the line, “We recognize the importance of climate change, energy security, and economic growth,” that sentence does not appear in the final version.
-Climate change is only mentioned once, something signatories to the Paris Agreement — that is, not the US — will “tackle,” although the text does say all countries support actions to help vulnerable countries battle extreme weather, discussed greenhouse gas emissions, and note the upcoming climate conference.
+And although an earlier version of the document, seen by BuzzFeed News, included the line “We recognize the importance of climate change, energy security, and economic growth,” that sentence does not appear in the final version.
+Climate change is only mentioned once, something signatories to the Paris agreement — that is, not the US — will “tackle,” although the text does say all countries supported actions to help vulnerable countries battle extreme weather, discussed greenhouse gas emissions, and noted the upcoming climate conference.

-“The global political environment is really challenging right now, with nationalism taking hold in many countries,” and others focused on internal affairs, Samantha Gross, a fellow in the Cross-Brookings Initiative on Energy and Climate, said on a November 30 press call.
+“The global political environment is really challenging right now, with nationalism taking hold in many countries,” and others focused on internal affairs, Samantha Gross, a fellow in the Cross-Brookings Initiative on Energy and Climate, said during a Nov.
+30 press call.
 The UK, for example, is centered on Brexit negotiations, Mexico’s new president takes office this weekend, and the US is backing away from its prior climate commitments.

-“It's everything we can do to have the US play any sort of constructive role at all,” Nathaniel Keohane, a senior vice president at the Environmental Defense Fund, told BuzzFeed News.
-The US held a pro-fossil fuel event at the talks last year, and Reuters reported the US delegation will do it again this year.
+“It's everything we can do to have the US play any sort of constructive role at all,” Nathaniel Keohane, the senior vice president at the Environmental Defense Fund, told BuzzFeed News.
+The US held a pro–fossil fuel event at the talks last year, and Reuters reported the US delegation will do it again this year.

 “Getting a global agreement among 200 countries is never an easy lift,” Gross said.
-“Even with a bring-your-own-goals structure that is embodied on the Paris Agreement, and countries still need to agree on the specifics of the rulebook.”
+“Even with a bring-your-own-goals structure that is embodied on the Paris agreement, and countries still need to agree on the specifics of the rule book.”

 Starting Sunday, diplomats, activists, business leaders, and others are convening in Poland for about two weeks for the annual climate talks.
-In the first week, the negotiations, focused on hammering out the so-called Paris rulebook, are run by each country’s lower-level, technical staff.
+In the first week, the negotiations, focused on hammering out the so-called Paris rule book, are run by each country’s lower-level, technical staff.
 It’s also when countries will wrap up their first and only trial run, publicly airing their climate goals and what steps they’ve taken so far before the official accounting launches in 2020.

 One possible flashpoint in Poland is money: Who will pay for the poor and most vulnerable countries to prepare and respond to climate change?